Indolestes

 Indolestes is a genus of damselflies in the family Lestidae.

 Species of Indolestes can be medium-sized, dull coloured dragonflies.

 They are found from India through Asia, Australia and the Pacific.

+Etymology

+The genus name Indolestes combines the Latin Indus ("India") with Lestes, a genus name derived from the Greek λῃστής (lēstēs, "robber").
+Original members of this genus were from India.

 Species

 The genus Indolestes includes the following species: